-- Check for multiple pregnancy (twins, triplets etc) – a pregnancy with multiple babies carry special risks and must be monitored on a regular basis.
+- Check for Multiple Pregnancies (twins, triplets etc) – a pregnancy with multiple babies carry special risks and must be monitored on a regular basis.
 Complications such as a “twin to twin transfusion” (see the discussion of this problem in our blog on this site) and cervical incompetence require prompt attention if complications are to be avoided.

 - Problems with the Placenta – during pregnancy the position of the placenta within the uterus can be vitally important to the health of both the baby and, in some circumstances, the mother.
 An ultrasound can determine complications such as:

-- Placenta Previa — in this situation the placenta is lying unusually low in the uterus, next to or covering the cervix.
+- Placenta Previa – is a situation in which the placenta is lying unusually low in the uterus, next to or covering the cervix.
 It is not uncommon for the placenta to be relatively close to the opening of the cervix early in pregnancy and to “move up” the uterine wall as the uterus grows with the baby.
-If it is still lying very low at the time of labour, however, it can result in catastrophic bleeding which can injure both mother and baby.
-An ultrasound can help determine if the situation exists such that delivery by caesarean section is required.
+If it is still lying very low at the time of labor, however, it can result in catastrophic bleeding which can injure both mother and baby.
+An ultrasound can help determine if the situation exists such that delivery by cesarean section is required.

 - Placenta Accreta – is a condition in which the blood vessels and other parts of the placenta grow too deeply into the uterine wall.
 This can be a problem because the placenta normally detaches from the uterine wall after childbirth.
 With placenta accreta, part or all of the placenta remains firmly attached.
 This can cause severe blood loss after delivery.